kaisenlinux/manpages-dev/packages/lftp.md

        Options:

               -O <directory>           specifies base directory where files should be placed --force-valid            skip file validation (if you are sure they are ok).
               --only-new               stop if the metadata is known already or the torrent is complete.
               --only-incomplete        stop if the torrent is already complete.
               --dht-bootstrap=<node>   bootstrap  DHT  by sending a query to specified node.
 This option should be used just once to fill the local node cache.
-Port number may be given af‐ ter colon, default is 6881.
+Port number may be given after colon, default is 6881.
 Here are some nodes for bootstrapping: dht.transmissionbt.com, router.utorrent.com, router.bittorrent.com.
               --share                  share specified file or directory using BitTorrent protocol.
 Magnet link is printed when it's ready.

        user user [pass]
        user URL [pass]